gaucho-labs/leptos-image/README.md

 Next go to your SSR Main Function in `main.rs`

 Before you create your router, call the `cache_app_images` function with the project root.
-This will cache all the images in your app, and generate the LQIPs
+This will cache all the images in your app, and generate the LQIPs.

+If you have a lot of images, then you should probably only call this function in production because it will delay your server startup.

+If you don't include this function, then image caching will happen at runtime.

 ```rust